I thought I would never leave Oakland.

 Blakey also asks her clients these questions: “Are you looking for a moving company to move boxes and furniture?
 Or, do you need a moving company to pack and unpack your items in the new location?
 She adds, “There’s a big difference between the two services, and it’ll show in the final invoice.”

 Referrals can help.
-“If you know someone who’s had a successful experience, that’s the best reference you could get,” Blakey says.
+“If you know someone who’s had a successful experience, that’s the best reference you could get,” says Blakey.

 Blakey’s additional tips to avoid the pitfalls: